Can You Copyright or Patent Fashion?

 Do you have a question or concern regarding a legal issue such as intellectual property protection for your business’ products?
 If so, you should consult Scaringi Law for legal advice.
 We are a full-service law firm dedicated to preserving your legal rights and finding a just resolution to your legal issues.

-Call our office at (717) 775-7195 or contact us onlineto schedule a free consultation about your case today.
+Call our office at (717) 775-7195 or contact us online to ask about a free consultation about your case today.